Last Updated on February 26, 2026 by Homegrown Florida

 How to Plant Peas in Florida

-When it comes to planting peas, the process is pretty straightforward.
-Peas are best grown by direct sowing, meaning you plant the seeds directly in the garden.
+When it comes to growing peas in Florida, the process is pretty straightforward.
+Growing peas in Florida are best started by direct sowing, meaning you plant the seeds directly in the garden.
 They don’t transplant well because their delicate root systems don’t like to be disturbed.

 Here’s how to plant them: